- Politics and Social Issues»

-Apartheid: My Father's Cry from the Grave!
-Poem!
+Apartheid: My Father's Cry From the Grave!

 My Dad "Frans Fourie" 1991.